Azure/lza-oracle/docs/wiki/CLONE.md

 Follow the steps given below:

 1. Login to the local compute resource running Ubuntu.
+If using Azure Cloud Shell, login to  [Azure Cloud Shell](https://shell.azure.com).

 2. Install "pip".
 If you are using Azure Cloud Shell, then ignore this step.
 ```